 - Know Your Budget.
 If the cost of your timeshare is far greater than your current budget and you don’t have any guaranteed plans on increasing your income, you probably are not ready for timeshare ownership.
 As opposed to being forced to travel, you will just be stressed about your payments and more stressed that you have a timeshare that you can’t use.

 - Get Your Own Financing.
 Most timeshare companies offer financing with rates that are higher than what you could get if you took out a home equity loan or even borrowed from your 401k.
 Make sure there is no prepayment penalty if you need to line up your financing, so you can pay it off with a lower priced loan once you are able to.

 - Do a Google Search to Find Out About The Company.
 Make sure you know what company you are going to hear a timeshare presentation for and do your homework.
 Look for patterns in the online reviews.
 There are definitely reputable companies in the industry, and sadly sometimes good companies hire bad people, too.

 - Ask Around on Social Media.
 You may find that you have friends or family members that own timeshares that they are not using are willing to let you either rent it or purchase it from them.

 Although I am a happy timeshare owner, knowing what I know now, I realize that I would have been better off buying through the resale market.
 Even if I paid a bit more in fees, I would have saved thousands of dollars on the purchase price.

-Note: The views expressed in this post are mine (not my employer) and based on my personal experience.
+Note: The views expressed in this post are mine and based on my personal experience.